jedzme/jeduframework/README.md

 # seleniumframework

-###This is a sample selenium framework I created from scratch.
+###This is a simple selenium framework I created from scratch.
 Language used is Java